Your favorite authors’ first drafts are bad — no better than yours.

 This protects against readers abandoning half your articles (Source).

-When filler is removed, readers gain momentum: they make it to the end without pausing to wonder what's for lunch.
+When filler is removed, readers gain momentum: they make it to the end without pausing to wonder what's new on YouTube.

 Intrigue is the quality most responsible for reader satisfaction.
-When you're highly intriguing, readers overlook your clarity and succinctness issues.
+When you're highly intriguing, readers overlook your lack of clarity and succinctness.

-Two things make writing intriguing: insights and surprises.
+Two qualities make your writing intriguing: insights and surprises.

 Recall my psychological principle for introductions: